CmlLib/CmlLib.Core-wiki/CMLauncher.md

 }
 ```

-Get all version and print all version names.
+Gets all the versions and prints each of their names.
 [VersionLoader](https://github.com/CmlLib/CmlLib.Core/wiki/VersionLoader)

 ```csharp